bnguy80/Appointment-Scheduling-Application/README.md

 # Scheduling_Desktop_App_VM

- A desktop application with a graphical user interface (GUI) that enables scheduling and organization of appointments, while also providing filtering features to manage a database of customers and their appointments.
+ A desktop application with a graphical user interface (GUI) that enables scheduling, organization, and checking of appointments in a MYSQL Database.

 Implement DAO Pattern to isolate application layer from the persistance layer.